brejchajan/RestCMS/README.md

 4) Register new Google app on <a href="https://code.google.com/apis/console">Google apis console</a>.
 If you are not familiar with this, please refer <a href="https://developers.google.com/+/quickstart/javascript">
 google tutorial</a> (just section 1) for google plus sign in.
-The next steps in the tutorial are implemented in RestCMS.
+The next steps of the tutorial are implemented in RestCMS.

 5) Update the config.php file with the CLIENT_ID and CLIENT_SECRET keys.